PacoReinaCampo/MPSoC-DV/lifecycle/chisel/book/chapters/chapter5.md

 ## COMPARATOR

 A comparator checks if two values are equal or their relationship (greater than, less than).
-Here’s an example of an 8-bit comparator:
+Here's an example of an 8-bit comparator:

 ```scala
 import chisel3._